-The Board of Directors, upon the recommendation of the Nomination and Remuneration Committee, considers an appointment of top management at an executive vice president level and higher to be responsible for business operations, based on both the candidate's qualifications for an executive position and the Company's succession plan.
+The Board of Directors, upon the recommendation of the Nomination and Remuneration Committee, considers an appointment of top management at an executive vice

 Nomination and Appointment Process for Executives

 The Nomination and Remuneration Committee is responsible for nominating a qualified candidate for the executive chairman and the chief executive officer (CEO) position.
 CEO and the Nomination and Remuneration Committee are jointly responsible for nominating senior executives in the first and second layers below the CEO, i.e., the president and executive vice president levels.
 Qualified candidates are considered based on their knowledge, competence, skill and experience that will be useful for the Company's business operation, as well as their profound understanding of the Company's business and administrative ability to achieve the Company's goals and objectives.
 After completion of the selection and nomination process, names of the qualified persons will be proposed to the Board of Directors for approval.